Why B2B Companies Need to Create Buyer Personas

 - Interview current customers and ideal prospects to learn what they like or dislike about your product/service.

 If one thing’s for certain, buyer personas evolve with the nature of your products, services and market trends.
 Overtime, you’ll use the information you gather across all departments to enhance your persona strategy.
-Neverthless, a clearly defined buyer persona allows you to anticipate buyers, tailor content, adapt sales pitches and influence decision making throughout the customer journey.
+Neverthless, a clearly defined B2B marketing persona allows you to anticipate buyers, tailor content, adapt sales pitches and influence decision making throughout the customer journey.

 The real question is why does your business not use B2B buyer personas?
 Or if you do, how can you make them better employing the above information.